 What is it?

-- Telogen Effluvium – Metabolic or hormonal stress, or medications can sometimes cause excessive hair shedding on any part of the body, but usually on the scalp.
+Telogen Effluvium – Metabolic or hormonal stress or medications can sometimes cause excessive hair shedding on any part of the body, but usually on the scalp.
 Hair generally re-grows naturally within a few months.
-Causes of include: high fever, severe infection, major surgery, chronic illness, thyroid disease, inadequate protein in diet, low serum iron, medications, birth control pills, or cancer treatments.
+Causes of include: high fever, severe infection, major surgery, chronic illness, thyroid disease, inadequate protein in the diet, low serum iron, medications, birth control pills, or cancer treatments.

 What are the causes of hair loss?